1. Submission procedure and workflow

 Peer Community Journal will follow the recommendations of COPE (the Committee on Publication Ethics) in the event of misconduct.

 When the executive board of Peer Community Journal has knowledge of potential misconduct regarding a paper published in Peer Community Journal, it will ask an ad hoc committee of editors to investigate the case.
-The ad hoc committee will advise the Executive Board of the journal, and based on COPE's recommendations, the Executive Board will make a decision on what action to take.
+The ad hoc committee will advise the journal's Executive Board, and based on COPE's recommendations, the Executive Board will make a decision on what action to take.

 Retractions, expressions of concern, or corrections may be published by the journal.